Anglophone problem: The Foumban Conference of 17–21 July 1961

-The Anglophone problem
+Anglophone problem

-Despite the non-acknowledgement/denial of the Anglophone problem from Francophone government leaders, there exists a discontent by Anglophones, both young and old, as to how Anglophones are treated.
-This discontent presents itself in calls for federation or separation with movements that are garnering strength.
+Despite the non-acknowledgement or denial of the Anglophone problem from Francophone government leaders, there exists a discontent by Anglophones, both young and old, as to how Anglophones are treated.
+This discontent presents itself in calls for federation, and active separatist movements.
 At the core of Anglophone grievances is the loss of the former West Cameroon as a "distinct community defined by differences in official language and inherited colonial traditions of education, law, and public administration."
 On 22 December 2016, in a letter to Paul Biya, the Anglophone Archbishops of Southern Cameroons define the Anglophone problem as follows: